tytydraco/ExamineScraper/supplements/valerian.md

 The essential oil of valerian (0.2%–2.8% dry weight) includes:

-(Monoterpenes) Borneol and bornyl acetate(Sequesterpenes) Valerenic acid, valeric acid, isovaleric acid, acetoxyvalerenic acid, valerenal glycol, valeranone glycol, and kessyl glycolThe major bioactive of Valeriana officinalis is valerenic acid, which is found in the essential oil of the root.
+(Monoterpenes) Borneol and bornyl acetate(Sequesterpenes) Valerenic acid, valeric acid, isovaleric acid, acetoxyvalerenic acid, valerenal glycol, valeranone glycol, and kessyl glycol
+The major bioactive of Valeriana officinalis is valerenic acid, which is found in the essential oil of the root.

 1.3